Costa Rica Vacations & Tours

 The active traveler to Costa Rica will have no shortage of trails and hikes from which to choose.
 30 percent of the land is protected as national parks, preserves, and wildlife refuges, and each speckled with well-marked trails that lead to pristine beaches, primary rainforest, or bubbling volcanic foothills.
 An abundance of flora, fauna, and avifauna rewards travelers eager to discover the footpaths winding along the forest floor or sweeping through the treetops.
 The suspension bridges offer another form of active exploration and decorate the canopies around the diverse biospheres.

-The marvelous biodiversity is amplified with a wealth of agriculture as the warm, fertile soils and abundant minerals are present amidst an average rainfall of more than 13 inches a year.
+The warm, fertile soils and abundant minerals present in Costa Rica allow for a wide array of crops to be grown but with modern agricultural practices, cultivation is spread across the county.
 Guanacaste, a large producer of Brahman cattle, sugar cane, cotton, and rice, receives irrigated water from Lake Arenal during the dry season.
 The use of irrigation has allowed farms in the more arid regions across Costa Rica to farm crops that are usually found in wetter, tropical areas, such as pineapple, mangos, bananas, and sugar cane.
 An abundance of wild fruits grows along the roadside, such as cashew fruits, mangoes, papaya, and guava.
 However, plantations fill the markets both large and small, from tiny villages near the Caribbean to the megastores of San Jose.

-The tropical landscape provides stunning fruits most often associated with South America or Southeast Asia due to their introduction to Central America by historical trade.
+Delectable fruits most often associated with South America or Southeast Asia have been introduced to Central America by historical trade.
 Dragon fruit, star fruit, and rambutan are examples of the delicious and distinctive produce once uncommon to the landscape and markets of Costa Rica, but can now be found growing on the plantations around pineapple or mango.
 Achiote is an example of a native fruit Costa Rican’s have harvested for millennia, often turning the scarlet seeds into a paste to use as food coloring.